-If that is what led to the problem, change it, and you
+If that is what led to the problem, change it, and you are done.
+If it is not, go on to the next step.

 STEP #9 Ask yourself, "Are there any other obstacles?"

 Question: What do you ask here?

 "Can you think of any thing else keeping you from doing this?"